 - alcohol or drug addiction,4 and

-Note that a person commits driver’s license fraud when he:
+Note that you commit driver’s license fraud when you:

-- uses false identification or someone else’s identity, and
+- use false identification or someone else’s identity, and

-- does so to secure a California driver’s license.6
+- do so to secure a California driver’s license.6

 Incidents of fraud may invite criminal charges for forgery, per Penal Code 470 PC.

-The California DMV can also revoke a person’s license because of a crime.
+The California DMV can also revoke your license because of a crime.
 Some crimes that result in revocation are:

 - second and subsequent DUI convictions (driving with a BAC of 0.08 or higher),

 - commission of a felony that involves the use of a motor vehicle,

 - reckless driving causing a car accident resulting in bodily injury, per Vehicle Code 23104 VC, and

 - vehicular manslaughter, per Penal Code 192c PC.

 2. How long is a revocation for?

-The DMV revokes a person’s license for a period of time.
+The DMV revokes your driver’s license for a period of time.
 The specific period will depend on the reason for the revocation.

-In most cases, the DMV will notify the driver of:
+In most cases, the DMV will notify you of:

 - the specific term of revocation,